danielfbm/microservices/docs/documentation.md

 To keep things simple, the documentation will also be built using `main` branch and published to `github pages` and made available online at `danielfbm.github.io/microservices`.

+### Linting and building

+To ensure the documentation build is always `green` the following validations are performed in CI:

+- Linting of markdown files
+- Building of the documentation site using validation flags

+### Deployment

+After `main` branch updates the documentation will be automatically built and deployed to `github pages` after the above linting and testing validations have passed.

 ## Tech Stack

 <!-- list of technologies used -->